Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Experiments

-\subsubsection{Training setup.}
+\subsubsection{Training setup}

-We employ the Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9 and a weight decay factor of $5 \times 10^{-4}$.
-Each model is trained for 100 epochs, with the learning rate reduced by a factor of 0.1 at the 80th and 90th epochs.
+For CIFAR datasets, each model is trained for 100 epochs, with the learning rate reduced by a factor of 0.1 at the 80th and 90th epochs.
 For adversarial example generation, we use a fixed 10-iteration attack.
 The maximum $\ell_\infty$-norm of the adversarial perturbation is set to $\epsilon = 8/255$, while the inverse adversarial perturbation is set to $\epsilon = 4/255$.
 Both perturbations use a fixed step size of $\alpha = 2/255$.
-Hyperparameters $\lambda_1$ and $\lambda_2$ are both set to 1.0 across all datasets.
-Additional training details are available in the supplementary material.
+For the ImageNet dataset, we adopt the approach in \cite{singh2023revisiting} with 2-iteration PGD over 50 epochs, and set $\epsilon = 4/255$ and $\alpha = 1/255$ for adversarial perturbations.
+The hyperparameters $\lambda_1$ and $\lambda_2$ are set to 1.0 in all data sets.
+Comprehensive training details are available in the supplementary material.